Trump Confidant Roger Stone Indicted On 7 Counts Related To 2016 Election Attack

 What Stone says now is that he's the victim of his own hype: He tried to make himself appear to Trump's campaign in 2016 that he had an inside connection to WikiLeaks, but he actually didn't.

-Yes, Stone says he did email Trump's then-campaign boss, Steve Bannon, and talk about WikiLeaks' plan to help the Trump campaign.
+Yes, Stone says he did email Trump's then-campaign head, Steve Bannon, and talk about WikiLeaks' plan to help the Trump campaign.
 But Stone says he wasn't serving as a real interlocutor between Trump world and WikiLeaks boss Julian Assange.

 He was just posing, he claims, based on what he'd seen Assange say in interviews or the press: "What I am guilty of is using publicly available information and a solid tip to bluff, posture, hype and punk Democrats on Twitter," Stone wrote.
 "This is called 'politics.'
 It's not illegal."